Orthogonal Colourings of Tensor Graphs: Introduction

 A $k$-\textit{orthogonal colouring} of a graph $G$ is a collection of $k$ mutually orthogonal vertex colourings.
 For simplicity, a $2$-orthogonal colouring is called an \textit{orthogonal colouring}.
 The \textit{$k$-orthogonal chromatic number} of a graph $G$, denoted by $O\chi_k(G)$, is the minimum number of colours required for a proper $k$-orthogonal colouring.
 Again for simplicity, the $2$-orthogonal chromatic number is simply denoted by $O\chi(G)$ and simply called the \textit{orthogonal chromatic number}.

 For a graph $G$ with $n$ vertices, $O\chi_k(G)\geq \lceil\sqrt{n}\,\rceil$.
 If $G$ has $n^2$ vertices and $O\chi_k(G)=\lceil\sqrt{n^2}\,\rceil=n$, then $G$ is said to have a \textit{perfect $k$-orthogonal colouring}.
 A perfect $2$-orthogonal colouring is simply called a \textit{perfect orthogonal colouring}.
-Perfect orthogonal colourings are of particular importance because they have applications to independent coverings \cite{mackeigan2020independent} and scoring games \cite{andres2019orthogonal}.
-It is now shown that perfect $k$-orthogonal colourings can build on the applications of $(n,k,1)$-transversal designs.
+Perfect orthogonal colourings are of particular importance because they have applications to independent coverings \cite{mackeigan2021independent} and scoring games \cite{andres2019orthogonal}.

-A \textit{$(n,k,\lambda)$-transversal design} is a triple, $(V,G,B)$, where $V$ is a set of $kn$ points, $G$ is a partition of these points into $k$ disjoint sets (called \textit{groups}) each containing $n$ points, and $B$ is a set of $n^2$ $k$-tuples (called \textit{blocks}), satisfying the following properties.
-Each pair of points from different groups appears in precisely $\lambda$ blocks, and no block contains more than one point from each group.
-Note that a perfect $k$-orthogonal colouring of a graph with $n^2$ vertices gives a $(n,k,1)$-transversal design.

-To see this, let the colours used in each of the $k$ colourings be the groups.
-Then, let the blocks be the $k$ colours assigned to each vertex by the $k$ colourings.
-The mutual orthogonality of the colourings gives that each pair of points from different groups occurs in exactly one block.
-Since each vertex only receives one colour from each colouring, each block contains one point from each group.
-Note that the design created did not use the graph structure.

-Therefore, perfect $k$-orthogonal colourings can use the graph structure to build upon applications of $(n,k,1)$-transversal designs.
-For example, transversal designs are used to design experiments \cite{bierbrauer1996orthogonal}.
-Suppose that an experiment modelled by a transversal design also requires that related test subjects receive different treatments.
-Then a perfect $k$-orthogonal colouring of the graph depicting these relationships would model this particular experimental design.

 Due to these applications, research is focused on determining which graphs have perfect $k$-orthogonal colourings.
 For instance, Caro and Yuster \cite{caro1999orthogonal} constructed graphs having perfect $k$-orthogonal colourings by using orthogonal Latin squares.
 Ballif \cite{ballif2013upper} studied upper bounds on sets of orthogonal colourings.
-Whereas Janssen and the author \cite{mackeigan2019orthogonal} studied perfect $k$-orthogonal colourings of circulant graphs.
+Whereas Janssen and the author \cite{janssen2020orthogonal} studied perfect $k$-orthogonal colourings of circulant graphs.

 In this paper, the tensor graph product is used to construct graphs having perfect $k$-orthogonal colourings.
 The \textit{tensor product} of two graphs $G$ and $H$, denoted by $G\times H$, has vertex set $V(G)\times V(H)$, and two vertices $(u_1,v_1)$ and $(u_2,v_2)$ in $G\times H$ are adjacent if and only if $u_1u_2\in E(G)$ and $v_1v_2\in E(H)$.
 If $G$ is a graph that is created by the tensor product of two graphs, then $G$ is called a \textit{tensor graph}.